awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

  }}}
 ```

-The resulting schema is as follows:
+The resulting schema is as follows\.

 ```
  {{{